zoxpx/pxdocs/content/portworx-install-with-kubernetes/openshift/operator/openshift-upgrade.md

     node-3   8c182888-280a-4738-abf8-3bccaadeb359   Online   2.3.5.0-a5a0ba1   3m
     ```

-4. Open the port ranges on your cloud provider and operating system to allow traffic on ports 17001 - 17020.
+4. Open the port ranges on your cloud provider and cluster nodes to allow network traffic on ports 17001 - 17020.

 5. Change your Portworx cluster's start port: